5 stabbed at Hanukkah celebration north of NYC

 Photos and videos posted on Twitter showed a large emergency response with paramedics running and pushing stretchers.
 A number of police and emergency vehicles could be seen in the images.

-The Anti-Defamation League of New York and New Jersey says it’s also aware of reports and was at the scene in Monsey.
+The Anti-Defamation League of New York and New Jersey says it’s aware of the stabbings and was at the scene in Monsey.

 Monsey is about an hour north of New York City.